Gouache on paper: 48 x 31,3 cm

 "*" indicates required fields

 Maurice Utrillo’s life could not have been more bohemian.
-A romantic concept, la vie bohème was for many people who lived such an existence in Paris of the late 19th and early 20thcentury far less dazzling in reality.
-Born to the former circus acrobat turned artist’s model and eventually avant garde artist, Suzanne Valadon (she was only 18 at the time) Utrillo never knew who his father was.
+Although a romantic concept nowadays, la vie boheme was far less glamorous in reality back then.
+His mother, Suzanne Valadon, was a former circus acrobat turned artist’s model and eventually avant-garde artist.
+In 1894 she became the first woman painter admitted to the Société Nationale des Beaux-Arts.
+She was only 18 at the time of Maurice’s birth.
+Utrillo never knew who his father was.

 By 1910, he had achieved considerable critical acclaim, having developed a style of landscape painting that combined features of Post-Impressionism and Cubism.
 His landscapes and cityscapes earned him lucrative sales and national notoriety, including the Cross of the Legion of Honor from the French government in 1928.
 In 1935 he married Lucie Valore (1878-1965), the widow of the art collector and –dealer Pauwels, and moved to Le Vésinet, just outside of Paris, where he drew the present gouache.
 It has all the characteristics of his later, coloured period, from 1922-1955: lively tones and predominant gays.